KasperOfzeau/Prismic_Integration_Magento/README.md

 - **Purpose**: The layout XML file configures the structure and content rendering for a Magento page using Prismic slices.
 - **Sections**:
   - **Head**: Includes CSS and sets the default title.
-  - **Body**: Contains blocks for rendering different Prismic slices, with each block referencing specific templates and passing necessary ViewModel arguments.
+  - **Body**: Contains blocks for rendering different Prismic slices and the header usps, with each block referencing specific templates and passing necessary ViewModel arguments.
 - **Key Blocks**:
   - `prismic.content`: Main block for Prismic content.
   - `slices.hero`: Renders hero slices.